Nauvoo House: Conversion to Riverside Mansion

 After Smith's death, his widow Emma Smith retained title to the Nauvoo House.
-When the majority of Latter Day Saints left Nauvoo in the late 1840s, the house was still only partially completed.
+When the majority of Latter Day Saints left Nauvoo in the late 1840s, the structure was still only partially completed.
 In the 1870s, Emma and her husband Lewis C. Bidamon converted the unfinished boarding house into a smaller structure called the Riverside Mansion (also called Bidamon House).
 Bidamon razed portions of the original structure for materials, some of which was used to construct the nearby Bidamon Stable.

 During the renovations, Lewis Bidamon removed the original Book of Mormon manuscript from the cornerstone.
 Water, which had seeped into the stone, had badly damaged the manuscript, and fragmented pieces were given away to visitors by the Bidamons.
 Emma and Lewis Bidamon both lived in Riverside Mansion from 1871 until their deaths.

 Ownership

 In 1909, the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), now called the Community of Christ, purchased the property.
 The building was used by the church as a dormitory available for group rental, as well as a stop on their guided walking tour of the Joseph Smith Historic Site, until March 2024.

 On March 5, 2024, it was announced that the Nauvoo House, as well as other historically significant properties and artifacts, including the Kirtland Temple, had been sold by the Community of Christ to the Church of Jesus Christ of Latter-day Saints.